-Customer satisfaction is central to the success of all businesses operating in a competitive market.
-In fact, according to a survey by HubSpot, 93% of customers are likely to make repeat purchases with companies that offer excellent customer service.
-Furthermore, satisfied customers are more likely to suggest the product to others, and give favourable reviews and comments.
+According to a survey by HubSpot, 93% of customers are likely to make repeat purchases with companies that offer excellent customer service.
+As I mentioned, satisfied customers are more likely to suggest your product to others, and give favourable reviews and comments.
+However, unhappy customers will bad mouth your product every opportunity they get.

 Net Promoter Score (NPS)